polylang/wp-phpunit/README.md

 You can use the trait `WP_Syntex\Polylang_Phpunit\Integration\TestCaseTrait` in your integration tests.

-Hint: if you need to create your own methods `set_up()`, `set_up_before_class`, etc, you can't simply call the ones from the trait with `parent::` like you would with parent/child classes.
+Hint: if you need to create your own methods `set_up()`, `wpSetUpBeforeClass`, etc, you can't simply call the ones from the trait with `parent::` like you would with parent/child classes.
 In this case you can do that:

 ```php
 <?php